Advertising and Souvenirs

 so if anyone out there has one that’s readable, please let me know.

-Here are some Elsie ‘look-alikes’, some more closely modeled on the original than others.
+Attesting to Elsie's popularity ‘look-alikes’ proliferated, some more closely modeled on the original than others.
+These all hail from Japan.
 There

 are more examples in the ‘Modern Variations’ theme section.